-If you're reading this, we're guessing that you're on the lookout for various tips for interviews in Singapore!
+If you're reading this, we're guessing that you're on the lookout for various tips for interviews in Hong Kong!
 Lucky for you, manpower agency, BGC Group has created a short article to help guide you through this nerve-wracking day.

 Tip 1: Prepping for the Interview